OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 Parses a string as JSON. get() can then be used with parseJson(): for example, `parseJson(" { 'a' : 1 } ").get("a")` returns 1.

-For example from the following JSON array, let's get all instances called “keywords” having the same object string name of “text”, and combine it with the forEach() function to iterate over the array.
+For example, from the following JSON array in `value`, we want to get all instances of “keywords” having the same object string name of “text”, and combine them, using the forEach() function to iterate over the array.

     {
        "status":"OK",